firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 https://aws.amazon.com/aws-cost-management/aws-cost-and-usage-reporting/

-Domain
-Billing and Pricing
- # question 20
-Skipped
-A company would like to separate cost for AWS services by the department for cost allocation.
+ # question 20 A company would like to separate cost for AWS services by the department for cost allocation.
 Which of the following is the simplest way to achieve this task?

-Create one account for all departments and share this account
+1. Create one account for all departments and share this account

-Correct answer
-Create tags for each department
+2. Create tags for each department

-Create different accounts for different departments
+3. Create different accounts for different departments

-Create different virtual private cloud (VPCs) for different departments
+4. Create different virtual private cloud (VPCs) for different departments

 Overall explanation
-Correct option:
+## Correct option: 2

 Create tags for each department